top of page

 ADVANCED DBT SKILLS INTEGRATION GROUP

 Our Advanced DBT Skills Integration Group helps adolescents to generalize the skills they have acquired to various situations at home, in school, with family and friends.
+The group runs in-person on Wednesdays from 5-6pm.

 This is an agenda-based group that meets weekly for 60-minutes where adolescents will work together and alongside a group leader to identify DBT skills needed for situations and have an opportunity to share skills they have used over the week.
 The group will begin with a mindfulness practice that group members will take turns in leading.
 From there, clients will set the agenda for the remainder of the group participating in offering suggestions for skills to be used as well as receive feedback and validation from other clients in the group.